29k Asset Management

 Real estate held in nominal terms.
 But it did not protect against any of these risks.
 It simply sat there.

-Sources: Business Standard · Business Today
+Sources: Groww · Business Today

 “There are two types of investor I meet.
 The entrepreneur whose wealth was built in India and sits mostly in Indian real estate, and that real estate has appreciated sharply since COVID.
 Then there is the IT professional who has accumulated ESOPs, watched the dollar value grow, and can see the rupee depreciation effect directly.
 Both groups are comfortable.
 But if you actually look at the yield on Indian real estate relative to the capital sitting in it, it opens a big question.
 The compounding of the last five years may not repeat at the same rate.
 And the income against the asset value is not a number most investors have looked at closely.”